Mechanical-Advantage/ZumoTraining/09-EscapingTheLabyrinth/README.md

 * You must have completed all previous challenges - this challenge builds off what you have previously learned.

 * This challenge makes use of two line sensors we haven't used previously, meaning you must reconfigure the jumpers on the Zumo's front sensor array.
-[This video](https://drive.google.com/file/d/1sCsUIG6LEr4cQy_7eSqMPwwuEOuQpxoX/view?usp=sharing) demonstrates how to do this.
+[This video](https://drive.google.com/file/d/1sCsUIG6LEr4cQy_7eSqMPwwuEOuQpxoX/view?usp=sharing) demonstrates how to do that.

 * For reference purposes, a PDF of the maze is available [here](https://raw.githubusercontent.com/Mechanical-Advantage/Training2020/development/resources/09-maze.pdf).